residing at ingynbin[1]

 an elderly devotee arranges flowers

-old new bhante-ji
+new old bhante-ji

-head of coconut shell
+head a coconut shell

 awash in cloth—prostrates